 In addition to living opportunities, we’re seeing transportation opportunities expand as well.
 Virgin Brightline, the newest method of mass transport in South Florida, is adding two new stations in Aventura and Boca, making South Florida even more attractive for commuters, workers and travelers.
 A station to Orlando is also in progress, with an estimated timeline of three years for completion.

 Prior to coronavirus and as we emerge on the other side of it, housing in East Fort Lauderdale and all of South Florida remains fundamentally healthy,” says Don Ginsburg, Founder and President of Freebird.
-“Supply & demand are in check, appropriately priced homes are selling, and we benefit from fantastic weather, endless activities and a strong local community.
+“Demand for housing remains strong, appropriately priced homes are selling, and we benefit from fantastic weather, endless activities and a strong local community.

 FORT LAUDERDALE – THE BEST PLACE TO BE